Ambulatory Surgery Center News

 “Outpatient surgery cases, while down, due to the strong payer mix and service mix, we had solid revenue growth in that service line,” he said, with overall revenue increasing by approximately 6% year-over-year in Q4.

-Nashville, Tennessee-based HCA operates 188 hospitals and about 2,400 ambulatory surgery centers.
+Nashville, Tennessee-based HCA operates 188 hospitals and more than 2,400 ambulatory sites of care, which include ambulatory surgery centers (ASCs), urgent care locations, freestanding ERs and other facilities.

 The resiliency of HCA’s outpatient business is closely tied to network development strategies designed to meet patients where they prefer to receive care, Hazen said.